nranthony/PicoQuant-Time-Tagged-File-Format-Demos/PTU/MatLab/README.md

 ## Installation

-Add MatLab folder to path.
+Add MatLab folder to path if cloning, or copy `ptu_data.mexw64` to a matlab path location if not.
+Only `ptu_data.mexw64` is needed.

 ## Usage